amandaghassaei/event-dispatcher/README.md

 Parent class to support custom event listeners.

-- Written in Typescript with exported type declarations.
+- Written in TypeScript with exported type declarations.
 - Includes unit tests with 100% coverage.

 Table of Contents: